magnetenstad/next-express-node-sqlite/README.md

     );
   }
 }

-export default App;
 ```
 20. Start the server `npm run server`
 21. Open **another terminal** and start the client `npm run client`
 22. Open `localhost:3000` in a browser.
-If insert and clear buttons are displayed, and numbers are updating when buttons are pressed, you have successfully created a webapp with the React - Express - Node - SQLite stack!
+If insert and clear buttons are displayed, and numbers are updating when buttons are pressed, you have successfully created a webapp with the Next.js - Express - SQLite stack!